SanicTK2/iidxguide/docs/c_playstyles.md

 Two types of one hand players:

-1. players who choose to play SP one-handed
+1. players who choose to play SP one-handed exclusively
 1. players who use one hand technique for things like scratch-heavy charts

 Example of one-hand only players: